Jubei-Mitsuyoshi/aaa-debian-repo/README.md

  .
  The *aaa versions of this package are specially modified for debian and aaa if running a ubuntu box please use the regular compiz from ubuntu repositories.

+Package: thunar
+Version: 1.6.3-1aaa0
+Architecture: amd64
+Maintainer: Debian Xfce Maintainers <pkg-xfce-devel@lists.alioth.debian.org>
+ Thunar is the file manager designed to be the default file manager of Xfce 4.6 It has been designed to be fast and easy to use.
+ .
+ An Xfce plugin can manages the trash, if xfce4-panel is installed as well.
+ Please read README.Debian for volume management stuff.

+Package: thunar-data
+Source: thunar
+Version: 1.6.3-1aaa0
+Architecture: all
+Maintainer: Debian Xfce Maintainers <pkg-xfce-devel@lists.alioth.debian.org>
+ This package contains architecture-independent files for thunar.

+Package: thunar-dbg
+Source: thunar
+Version: 1.6.3-1aaa0
+Architecture: amd64
+Maintainer: Debian Xfce Maintainers <pkg-xfce-devel@lists.alioth.debian.org>
+ This package contains debugging symbols for thunar and libthunarx, the file manager and file management libraries for Xfce Desktop Environment.

 Package: timeshift
 Version: 1.2.7-aaa